survivejs/react-book/manuscript/03_developing_with_webpack.md

 }
 ```

 The common configuration has been separated to a section of its own.
-We use a different `devtool` depending on the branch.
+We use a different `devtool` depending on the target.
 Those `devtool` bits in the configuration define how webpack deals with sourcemaps.
 Setting this up gives you better debug information in browser.
 There are a variety of options as discussed in the [official documentation](https://webpack.github.io/docs/configuration.html#devtool).
 The current ones are good starting points.

 To make everything work again, we'll need to tweak our `package.json` **scripts** section like this: